jeromeetienne/threex/threex-2.0.0/src/threex.glow/readme.md

 It is a selective glow, so it is possible to have some glowing objects along with non glowing objects on the same scene.

-**stage**: super early
+## Status
+stable

-## TODO
+## Change Logs
+* v1.0 initial version
-* find a proper API
+  * reasonable API
-  * clone the scenegraph
+  * basic demos

+## FAQs
-    * how to do it ?
+* how to make it fast
-  * how to tune the material per glowing object
-    * part of the cloning scenegraph issue ?
+  * as the output of the glow is blurred a lot, it is possible to reduce significantly the size of the renderTarget without much artefacts

+## Possible improvements
-  * how to mix the glowing ```renderTarget``` with the normal input
+* to get the glow, it is cloning the geometry and render the whole scene
-    * simply expose the .renderTarget and up to the caller to blend it ?
-* make it independant of threex.effectcomposer
+  * it consumes memory in cpu/gpu
-  * simple, use three.js directly
+  * it is doing another additional render of non-glowing object just to get the depth
+  * possible to share depth map ? if so it would be possible to rerender only the glowing object and using the depth map from the first render.